zack-braun/DVA-Project/README.md

 INSTALLATION:
 For experimentation:
-1. install python3
+1. install python3 and pip install the following requests             2.21.0 pandas               0.21.0
+numpy                1.16.2
+astor                0.7.1
+matplotlib           3.0.3
+sklearn              0.0
+networkx             2.3
 2. This will allow you to run "python3 knn.py" and regenerate the knn model.

 For the web application:
 View the app live at "dvaproj.herokuapp.com"
 OR
 Run the app locally:
+1. Install node (8.15.1) via Homebrew or similar package manager
-1. install npm on command line
+1. install npm (6.4.1) on command line
 2. With npm installed, inside "Node" directory type "npm install" and hit enter on the command line.
 3. Ensure node modules described correctly on package.json (should already be correct after "npm install").
 4. To run the web application, inside "Node" directory type "npm run dev" and hit enter on the command line.